plotly/plotly.github.io/_posts/excel/2015-11-03-3D-surface-plot-excel.md

       img: "![Set Axis and Grid Color](/static/images/3d-surface-plot-with-excel/set-axis-color.png)"
  - title: Change Color Scales
    sub-steps:
-    - copy: "Plotly allows us to set among a wide range of built in colorscales, In addition to custom color-scale feature.
+    - copy: "Plotly allows us to set among a wide range of built in colorscales, in addition to custom color-scale feature.
 To change the color scale of a plot: 1.
 Click on the 'Traces' Selector from the style options.
 2. Click on 'Style' tab from the pop-up.
 3. Turn Auto Color to 'Off', and set one of the color-scales."
       img: "![Set Color Scale](/static/images/3d-surface-plot-with-excel/set-colorscale.png)"
  - title: Deploy - Your 3D Surface Plot
    sub-steps: